Viper Documentation

 - Average entry price and cost basis

-- Unrealized P&L in native units (SOL, ETH, or BNB) and percentage
+- Unrealized P&L in native units (SOL, ETH, BNB, or HYPE) and percentage

 Transferred-in tokens: if you added a token via ➕ Add Token (or transferred it in from another wallet), the bot has no cost basis for the transferred balance.
 Until you make your first bot-executed buy, the position shows Avg Entry: N/A with zero P&L — there's no real entry price to compare against.
 Once you buy, Avg Entry and P&L start tracking from that real buy.
 Selling still drains the full on-chain balance (transferred-in plus bot-bought), and "Sell 100%" works as expected.